bengisugelin/DevOps/Linux.md

 ```
 command kill is like asking to stop the porcess.
 Butt sometimes, processes do not listen and you have to forcefully kill them 😕

 If we use -9, it becamose forceful.
-But when it has been done, it will only kill the parent process. and child processes will be still there and become orphan.
+But when it has been done, it will only kill the parent process. and child processes will be still there and become orphan and tehy will be adopted by the first process, system process..

 ```
 [root@centos ~]# systemctl start httpd